jackamsterdam/Master-Template-using-Javascript-with-React-v18-Node.js-MySQL/README.md

 [https://www.npmjs.com/package/__________-backend-for-_____-by-jack-in-javascript](https://www.npmjs.com/package/yammie-restaurant-backend-for-jones-by-jack-in-javascript).
 Further instructions on how to run in README.MD

-## Instructions to run the back-end code on your local machine:
+## Instructions to run the code on your local machine:

 1. Git clone the repository.
 2. There is a folder called Database -import the sql file into your phpMyAdmin or your MySQL Workbench.